ptruta/app-shopping-list/README.md

 Live demo:  [https://recipe-book-666.firebaseapp.com/](https://recipe-book-666.firebaseapp.com/)

-### Using the project with Stackblitz

-Simply go to this URL: [https://stackblitz.com/github/ofcyln/angular-shopping-list-application](https://stackblitz.com/github/ofcyln/angular-shopping-list-application)

-Stackblitz can only show you the visible UI of the project without cloning it to your local environment.
-Please not that, for security reasons `Stackblitz` doesn't show images, fonts or font icons that used on the project.

 ### Using the project on your local environment

 Run these commands in the terminal to run the app on your local environment